About Place des Arts

 Our Core Services

-- Innovative programs in visual arts, music, drama, dance and movement
+- Innovative programs in music, dance and movement, and the visual, literary and theatre arts

 - Specialized programming for school students and home learners

-- Special events, concerts, exhibitions and artisan shop featuring the work of local artists and artisans
+- Special events, concerts, exhibitions and an artisan shop featuring the work of local artists and artisans

 - Community venue and resource centre for local arts groups